Brand: Joseph Dixon

 Made in: USA

 Flamingo 303 here with soft, dark lead.
 Very nice pencil!
 The image gallery shows a variation of Flamingos.
-Fun fact: The stylized “Flamingo” wordmark was first used by Dixon in 1937, but it was not registered as a U.S. trademark until 1949..
-NOTE: The Leadfast model is available for purchase circa 1950.
+Fun fact: The stylized “Flamingo” wordmark was first used by Dixon in 1937, but it was not registered as a U.S. trademark until 1949.
+May 3 update: Sorry, Leadfast model circa 1950 is sold out!

 Began as the "Joseph Dixon Crucible Company" (Joseph Dixon: 1799-1869) with its main manufacturing facility in Jersey City, New Jersey.
 Dixon was an inventor who received patents in 1850 for the use of graphite crucibles in pottery and steel manufacturing.
 He died in 1869.
 Dixon’s son-in-law, Orestes Cleveland, took over as president of the company in 1858.
 Cleveland served as both mayor of Jersey City as well as a short stint in the U.S. House of Representatives (1869-1871).
 In 1873 the company bought the American Graphite Company located in Ticonderoga, New York, and in 1913 began integrating the name into its brand as "Dixon Ticonderoga."
 In 2005, Dixon Ticonderoga was acquired by Italian-based FILA.
 Learn more about the company’s long history at dixonusa.com.